serifpersia/us144mkii/README.md

 An unofficial ALSA kernel module for the TASCAM US-144MKII USB audio interface.

+## 📢 Project Status

+✅ **Upstreamed** — This driver has been merged into the [`sound/for-next`](https://git.kernel.org/pub/scm/linux/kernel/git/tiwai/sound.git/log/?h=for-next) branch for inclusion in an upcoming Linux kernel release.

+📦 This repository will be **archived** once the driver appears in the official kernel.
+Until then, the out-of-tree version here can still be built and tested.

 ## ❗ Current Status: Work in Progress

 This driver is under active development.